kevinding0218/InterviewDocuments/Q and A/BQ/Salary.md

 #### What's your expected salary
 - Hey I'm just curious, what's the compensation band for this position?
 - I actually haven't put much thought into this.
 This is a really important thing, so let me take some time to just think about this and can we revisit this later?
-- I am very glad you ask about this, but my top priority is finding the right fit, so once we find that, I'm happy to discuss salary, I really love getting to know you guys, I did a little bit research, and I saw that the industry average is X, and the offer that you gave me is slightly below that, is there anyways that we could possibly make up the differ
+- I am very glad you ask about this, but my top priority is finding the right fit, so once we find that, I'm happy to discuss salary, I really love getting to know you guys, I did a little bit research, and I saw that the industry average is X, and the offer that you gave me is slightly below that, is there anyways that we could possibly make up the difference?
 - Thank you so much for investing the time and resources throughout the process to meet with me to chat with me,
 #### How does the salary range sound to you?
 Do you like this number?
 - That's a really good start